davidtrestini/PNpedia/Core post-Newtonian quantities/Fluxes/Energy flux/Circular orbits/Spinning/Nonprecessing/With tidal effects/README.md

 # Flux of energy for spinning, non-precessing, compact binaries with tidal deformation on circular orbits

-The file ``flux.txt`` contains the flux of energy for spinning, non-precessing (i.e. aligned or antialigned spin) compact binaries with tidal deformation on circular orbits
+The file ``flux.txt`` contains the flux of energy at infinity for spinning, non-precessing (i.e. aligned or antialigned spin) compact binaries with tidal deformation on circular orbits

 ## Notations